djagoda881/test_CI/CONTRIBUTING.md

 We utlize fixtures in specific test files, as well as global fixtures, such as `setup()`, in `conftest.py`.

+In the tests, we pre-create two test tables in Postgres, `test_table_contact` and `test_table_account`.
+All tests should assume these tables exist.

 ## Releasing
 Releases are made from the `master` branch.
 To release a version, publish a version tag from the `master` branch: